-Far too many new businesses fail to take legal issues seriously – don’t be one of them.
-Not being aware of relevant laws and local regulations can put your entire business in jeopardy.
+Far too many new businesses fail to take legal issues seriously - don’t be one of them.
+Not being aware of relevant laws and local regulations can put your entire business in jeopardy, regardless of whether you're a new LLC in Florida or an established corporation in Silicon Valley.
 Staying ahead of legal issues is not as daunting or expensive as it might sound, and even if you do not want to invest heavily in legal support, at the very least be sure to avoid these pitfalls.

 Not keeping legal council: Considering that we live in a notoriously litigious society, it is astonishing that only half of small businesses use legal counsel.
 The two main reasons for this are that business owners do not believe they need it and that business owners think that hiring a lawyer will be too complex and expensive.
 Both of these are false.
 Every small business has legal concerns, and not knowing what they are is not a good reason to avoid hiring a lawyer; in fact, it is probably one of the most important reasons that you should get a lawyer.
 In this case, what you don’t know can, and probably will, hurt you.

 Not taking advantage of technology: Legal services are more accessible than ever.
 You can get boilerplate contracts written up, consult with a lawyer, and even do remote depositions online and at a fraction of the cost such services used to charge.
 Many business owners are afraid that the process will be too complex.
 This is not the case.
 All of the companies offering these services have spent a lot of time and money streamlining their websites to make sure the process is as easy as possible.
 Yes, it might take you about an hour of research to get things set up correctly, but that is no reason to fail to take advantage of the cheaper prices.